jiyfeng/dclm/README.md

 ## Building ##

-1. First you need to fetch the [cnn library](https://github.com/clab/cnn) into the main directory, then follow the instruction to get additional libraries and compile cnn.
+1. First you need to fetch the [cnn library](https://github.com/clab/cnn) into the same folder, then follow the instruction to get additional libraries and compile cnn.

 2. To compile all DCLMs, run